jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

   (e) section 30M (infringement offences):
   (ea) section 30W(1)﻿(a) (price of carbon):
   (f) section 60 (exemptions in respect of activities listed in Schedule 3), unless the Crown has signed a negotiated greenhouse agreement with the person exempted:
-  (g) section 60A (exemptions for participants in activity listed in Part 1 of Schedule 4):
+  (g) section 60A (exemptions for participants in standard forestry or permanent forestry):
   (h) section 84A or 84B (phase-out rates for eligible industrial activities):
   (i) section 161D(1)﻿(a) (notice specifying description of activity in relation to industrial allocations), unless the only purpose of the notice is—
     (i) to require persons to provide electricity-related contracts or any information related to those contracts; or